 The new law also prohibits driving privileges if the person has been convicted of more than one violation of DUI involving drugs or if a person is convicted of a third violation of Driving While Revoked if the license revocation was for the offense of Reckless Homicide or a similar out-of-state offense.

-Out-of-state residents are eligible to apply for full reinstatement after a period of 10-years measured from the date of the last order of revocation.
+Under the new law, out-of-state residents are eligible to apply for full driver’s license reinstatement after a period of 10-years, measured from the date of the last order of revocation.
 These individuals must also comply with all Secretary of State requirements.
-If the person reestablishes residency in Illinois, the revocation will be reinstated and the person will only be eligible for RDP relief.
+After being granted reinstatement, if the person later reestablishes residency in Illinois, the revocation will be reinstated and the person will only be eligible for an RDP.

 As a member of the legislative subcommittee for the Traffic Laws and Courts Section Council of the Illinois State Bar Association, Attorney Larry A. Davis drafted the legislation and led negotiations to change the lifetime revocation law and allow persons who have rehabilitated their lives, to obtain driving privileges.

 On August 6, 2015, Public Act 099-0290 (House Bill 1446), sponsored by the Honorable Elaine Nekritz, a State Representative, was signed into law by the Governor, effective January 1, 2016.